SPECIAL NOTICE – Robinwood Park currently has one private cabin for sale; contact Barry (315.337.1559) for information

 The few images above show Robinwood Park (and surroundings) at a glance; hold your cursor over images to view their captions.
 Many adiditonal images are provided on other pages.

-The club is composed of 45 private camps and two cabins that are shared by members who are unassociated with a private cabin.
-The club camps (Moose and Squirrel Lodges – get it?) each have propane cook stoves and lamps, wood stoves, two bedrooms, and can sleep up to 6 people each.
-A main lodge, next to the club cabins, has running water, a generator, and is used mainly for cooking, meetings, meals, and entertainment.
+The club is composed of 45 private cabins and two cabins that are shared by members who are unassociated with a private cabin.
+Both cabins have propane cook stoves and lamps and a wood stove.
+A smaller cabin has two bedrooms and can sleep up to 6 people, whereas the larger cabin has 4-5 bedrooms and can sleep up to 10 people.
+A main lodge, next to the small club cabin has running water, a generator, and is used mainly for cooking, meetings, meals, and entertainment.
 We are located about 20 miles NW of Long Lake.
 The main gate is located west of Little Tupper Lake near the large dirt parking area that was once the Sabattis Station (nearby Hotel) at the long forgotten village of Sabattis, NY.
 The club cabins and main lodge are located 0.9 mile SW of the main gate and Bog and ClearLakes are another 4.0 miles further into the property.
 A recently dismantled 6-bedroom log cabin was once located on the rocky point overlooking Bog Lake.
 The road continues 3 miles past the lakes and then begins a 6 mile loop with numerous logging roads and trails branching off; some are overgrown and some are active.
 A few lead to active beaver ponds and meadows or recently cleared log landings.

 Robinwood Park truely represents the “Real Adirondacks”.
 Club members treat others as family and go out of there way to help when/where needed.
 There are always some event or activity for everyone to enjoy.
 Our annual summer picnic and winter banquet (and 1 or 2 work weekends) permit members to socialize as much or as little as they wish.
 Timber harvests were completed 3-to-4 years ago and allow members opportunity to see parts of the landscape not seen in decades.
 Several 20-acre clear cuts have been done to help promote grouse and woodcock populations.
 The logging in selected areas will also improve forage for, and the survival of, local deer herds.
 Whether you want to hike the backwoods; stroll down a dirt road or old skidway; canoe miles of flows and lakes; hunt deer, bear, or grouse; fish for trout or bass, atv or snowmobile; socialize with other members; enjoy a camp fire; or simply read a book by a cozy woodstove, the lands (and members) of Robinwood exemplify what the Real Adirondacks are all about.